 The solution: 2 x Windows Server 2012 R2 license with SA

 It is also possible to assign existing licenses with Software Assurance to new hardware.

 The license for a normal server is re-assigned internally to a higher performance machine (remember to observe the 90-day rule for re-assignments).

 The required server license for the normal server can be purchased at no additional cost (2012 R2 or 2016).

-The tech world is such a rapidly developing field that it June sometimes be hard to stay up to date.
+The tech world is such a rapidly developing field that it can sometimes be hard to stay up to date.
 With our monthly IT insights, you’ll stay in the know.
-Read about the latest vendor news and trending topics.
+Read SoftwareONE’s October news, vendor insights and trending topics.